Wolfyxon/GodotTogether/README.md

 > [!WARNING]
 This plugin is not ready for use.
-Many important features have not yet been implemented or are buggy.
+Many important features have not are not implemented or are buggy.
 Back up your projects before using.

 >  [!CAUTION]